 What is PCI Requirement 1.1.7?

 There are several sub-requirements under the umbrella of Requirement 1.
-PCI Requirement 1.1.7 states, “review firewall and router rule sets at least every six months.”
+PCI Requirement 1.1.7 states that organizations should “review firewall and router rule sets at least every six months.”
 This requirement includes verifying that the firewall and router configuration standards and documentation relating to rule set reviews and personnel interviews are reviewed every six months.

 Unpacking PCI Requirement 1.1.7